What is Dental Anxiety?

 Fear of anesthetic side effects

-Some people fear the potential side effects of anesthesia such as dizziness, feeling faint, or nausea.
-Others don’t like the numbness or “fat lip” associated with local anesthetics.
+Some people are afraid of side effects from anesthesia such as dizziness, nausea, or vomiting.
+Others may not like the rash or “fat lip” associated with anesthesia.

 Feelings of helplessness and loss of control

-It’s common for people to feel these emotions considering the situation — sitting in a dental chair with your mouth wide open, unable to see what’s going on
+It’s normal for people to feel these emotions considering the situation — they sit in a chair with their mouths open and can’t see what’s going on.

 Embarrassment and loss of personal space

-Many people feel uncomfortable about the physical closeness of the dentist or hygienist to their face.
-Others may feel self-conscious about the appearance of their teeth or possible mouth odors.
+Many people feel uncomfortable with the physical proximity of a dentist or hygienist to their mouth.
+Others feel like their teeth are normal or may be horribly scary.

 How to alleviate Dental Anxiety?

-The key to coping with dental anxiety is to discuss your fears with your dentist.
-Once your dentist knows what your fears are, he or she will be better able to work with you to determine the best ways to make you less anxious and more comfortable.
-If your dentist doesn’t take your fear seriously, find another dentist.
+Discussing your fears with your dentist is the key to managing dental anxiety.
+Once your dentist identifies your fears, he or she can work closely with you to find the best ways to reduce your anxiety and improve your well-being.
+If your dentist doesn’t take your fears seriously, look for another one.

-If lack of control is one of your main stressors, actively participating in a discussion with your dentist about your treatment can ease your tension.
-Ask your dentist to explain what’s happening at every stage of the procedure.
-This way you can mentally prepare for what’s to come.
-Another helpful strategy is to establish a signal — such as raising your hand — when you want the dentist to immediately stop.
-Use this signal whenever you are uncomfortable, need to rinse your mouth, or simply need to catch your breath.
+If incontinence is one of the major causes of stress, you can reduce your stress by having a dental consultation with a dentist about your treatment you will be actively involved.
+Ask your dentist to explain what happens at each stage of the process.
+This way you can mentally prepare for the future.
+Another helpful technique is to set a signal when you want the dentist to stop immediately — like raising your hand.
+Use these cues whenever you feel uncomfortable, need to wash your face, or just need to breathe.